Tunisia's President Saied is poised to win a second term after cracking down on the opposition

 “We're tired of the governance we had before.
 We want a leader who wants to work for Tunisia.
 This country was on the road to ruin,” said Layla Baccouchi, a Saied supporter.

-The election was Tunisia's third since the nation became known as the birthplace of the Arab Spring uprisings that toppled dictators throughout the region.
+The election was third since Tunisia became the first country to overthrow a longtime dictator in the Arab Spring uprising in 2011.
 Weeks after a fruit vendor set himself ablaze to protest police humiliation and corruption, President Zine El Abidine Ben Ali was ousted and fled the country.

 In the years that followed, Tunisia enshrined a new democratic constitution, created a Truth and Dignity Commission to bring justice to citizens tortured under the former regime and saw its leading civil society groups win the Nobel Peace Prize for brokering political compromise.
 But its new leaders were unable to buoy its struggling economy and quickly became unpopular amid constant political infighting and episodes of violence.